-26Loosely speaking, we can think of this as the case in which the marginal temptation to eat a (whole) cake is getting weaker with the size of the cake due to diminishing returns.
+^{26.} Loosely speaking, we can think of this as the case in which the marginal temptation to eat a (whole) cake is getting weaker with the size of the cake due to diminishing returns.

-27Going against this is the fact that households that are borrowing constrained will increase their consumption (see for example Aiyagari (1994), p.672).
+^{27.} Going against this is the fact that households that are borrowing constrained will increase their consumption (see e.g. Aiyagari, 1994, p.
+672).
 For this reason, this part of the proposition is stated for the case in which no household is initially borrowing constrained.